Main engine exhaust valve

 3. Leave the valve closed and shut off the compressed air.
 If the exhaust valve opens within 15 minutes, check for air leakages around the air spring.

 4. Before mounting the valve on the engine, connect the 7 bar working air to the air cylinder to keep the exhaust valve closed during the mounting process.
+2. After shutting off the compressed air supply and releasing the air through the non-return valve on the control unit, the exhaust valve should open.
+Repeat it a couple of times.

 5. Mount a new O-ring on the bottom piece and on the bottom of the exhaust valve.
 Lubricate the O-rings with Vaseline and the threads of the studs with anti-seizure paste.